Falk Horning – Chairperson

 Clara was born and raised in the south of the island and earned her BSc(Hons) in psychology at Bolton University.
 She returned to the Island 7 years after graduating with a renewed appreciation for and a strong desire to help protect the beautiful Manx countryside.
 Clara works as a Bereavement Specialist for an international bank in Douglas has served as a director of the Isle of Man Woodland Trust since 2013.
 She also writes love songs.

 Ben joined our Trust many years ago and led a few planting parties.
 Our website is under his protective care.
 He is a professional arborist, which comes in handy when we need some advice.
-To visit his website, click here
+He is well known for his tree climbing skills.
+To visit his business website, click here

 Phil has served as coordinator of the Isle of Man Friends of the Earth for many years and he is on the committee of Zero Waste Man.
 He is a keen scuba diver with a great interest in protection of the seas and participated in the Isle of Man zoning of marine protected areas.
 He is also a beekeeper.